Justine Larbalestier

 My wife and I both work from home, and I think if we did not have separate offices, “Law & Order” would be doing a ripped-from-the-headlines episode about the horrible murder that ensued.

-8. 8.
-Justine Says:
+8. Justine on #

 Mitch: That’s because you and your wife aren’t robots.

-9. MItch Wagner Says:
+9. MItch Wagner on #

 Don’t be so sure.